 Cryotherapy

-Cryotherapy is where liquid nitrogen is applied to the affected area by a healthcare professional, blistering the warts and causing them to eventually fall off.
-Up to three treatments could be necessary, and healing usually takes one to three weeks.
-Cryotherapy is appropriate for external genital warts and has a very high success rate of 79%-88%[4], although there is a slight risk of scarring, with irritation and mild pain often occurring as a more commonly experienced side-effect.
+Cryotherapy is appropriate for external genital warts and has a very high success rate of 79%-88% [3].
+There is a slight risk of scarring, with irritation and mild pain often occurring as a side effect of the procedure.

-There are a number of protections you can take to reduce your chances of catching the HPV virus and developing genital warts.
-These include the following:
+There are a number of measures you can take to reduce your chances of catching the HPV virus and developing genital warts.
+These include:

-- Check that your potential sexual partners are clear of STI’s before you have sex.
+- checking potential sexual partners are clear of STIs before intercourse

-- There is little evidence to support various home remedies for genital warts, and it is vital not to use generic wart treatment for genital warts as they are not effective and can result in undesired side-effects.
+Do not use generic wart treatment for genital warts, as they are not effective and can result in unwanted side effects.